-I'm Jack Ganssle (bio) and I'm on a mission to help developers produce better products faster.
-My weekly column on embedded.com, seminars and the 1200+ articles on this site all show better ways to build embedded products, while maximizing the fun of engineering hardware and firmware.
+I'm Jack Ganssle (bio) and I'm on a mission to help embedded developers produce better products faster.
+My newsletter, seminars and the 1300+ articles on this site all give better ways to build embedded products, while maximizing the fun of engineering hardware and firmware.

-Free Newsletter - The Embedded MuseFree twice-a-month embedded systems newsletter, now in its 18th year.
-No hype, just down-to-earth hints, tricks and ideas about better ways to build embedded systems - both hardware and firmware.
-The latest issue (#311, August 15, 2016 with an approach to backing up code and thoughts on ways to monitor firmware.
-Check out the back issues.
+Free Newsletter - The Embedded MuseFree twice-a-month embedded systems newsletter, now in its 23rd year.
+No hype, just down-to-earth ideas about better ways to build embedded systems - both hardware and firmware.
+43,000+ readers rely on it to keep up to date on embedded issues.